-With a population of around 1.4 million, San Diego is the second largest city in the state of California and the eighth largest in the United States.1 A city of this size would ideally have a dedicated helpline to address nonemergency problems such as potholes, street light repair, illegal dumping, and graffiti (among others).
-However, unlike most big cities in the United States, San Diego did not have a 311 helpline or any other unified system in place until recently.
+With a population of around 1.4 million, San Diego is the second largest city in the state of California and eighth largest city in the United States.1 A city of this size should ideally have a dedicated communication channel for residents to report non-emergency problems such as potholes, street light repair, illegal dumping, and graffiti (among others).
+However, unlike most major cities in the US, San Diego did not have a centralized process or system in place for residents to report these types for issues until very recently.

-The process of putting in place a unified system began in 2015 when an audit report highlighted a series of deficiencies related to the city’s ability to engage with residents needing to report nonemergency issues.
-It concluded with the recommendation of establishing a centralized customer service center and mobile application to report right-of-way maintenance (ROW) issues such as potholes, illegal dumping, and damaged sidewalks.2 This recommendation was further refined after a 2015 City of San Diego Resident Survey revealed that most residents preferred digital means (website or mobile app) to report issues, rather than phone calls.3
+It started in 2015, when an audit report highlighted several development opportunities related to the City’s ability to engage with residents needing to report non-emergency issues.
+It concluded with the recommendation of establishing a centralized customer service center and mobile application to report right-of-way maintenance (ROW) issues such as potholes, illegal dumping, and damaged sidewalks.2 This recommendation was further refined after a 2015 City of San Diego Resident Survey revealed that most residents preferred digital means (website or mobile app) to report issues, rather than making phone calls.3

-In 2016, the lack of a dedicated 311 system overburdened the city’s 911 call center because the sheer volume of calls made it difficult for the 911 dispatchers to distinguish between life-threatening and nonpriority situations.4 In some cases, residents were calling to report or to get updates on nonemergency service requests because the city provided limited visibility into the status of these requests due to a highly manual and fragmented communication process across city departments.
+In 2016, the lack of dedicated 311 system nearly created a crisis in the city’s 911 call center because the sheer volume of calls made it difficult for the 911 dispatchers to distinguish between life-threatening and non-priority situations.4 In some cases, residents were calling to report or to get updates on non-emergency service requests because the City provided limited visibility into the status of these requests, due to a highly manual and fragmented communication process across city departments.

-The city’s administration realized that it needed a system that could effectively address non-emergency issues in the city, and in May 2016, San Diego piloted a Salesforce-based Get It Done app and case management solution with the Transportation and Storm Water (TSW) department.
-Their objective was to come up with an easy-to-use, one-stop solution that enables access to city nonemergency services and information anywhere, anytime, and on any device.
-After only a few months, the city was so encouraged by the results from the pilot that it funded and launched a full-scale version of the solution in July 2018, which included key departments like Environmental Services Department (ESD), Development Services Department (DSD), Public Utilities Department (PUD), City Clerk, and more.
-With this expansion, the Get It Done – Digital 311 solution has replaced five aging legacy systems and enabled a standardized and more collaborative approach to manage and process service requests from residents across eight departments.5
+The City’s administration realized that it needed a system that could effectively address non-emergency issues in the City, so in May 2016, San Diego piloted a Salesforce-based Get It Done app and case management solution with the Transportation and Storm Water (TSW) department.
+Their objective was to come up with a tech-driven, resident-focused solution that enables access to City non-emergency services and information anywhere, anytime, and on any device.
+After only a few months, the City was so encouraged by the results from the Pilot that they funded and launched a full-scale version of the solution in July 2018, which included key departments like Environmental Services Department (ESD), Development Services Department (DSD), Public Utilities Department (PUD), City Clerk, and more.
+With this expansion, the Get It Done – Digital 311 solution has replaced five aging legacy systems and enabled a standardized and more collaborative approach to manage and process service requests from residents across 8 departments.